 The theme for National Science Week 2021 is Food: Different by Design

 Challenge themes will be published on Monday August 9th

 Take the challenge

 The hackathon kicks off on Monday August 14th, with case studies and specific challenge statements going live at 9am

 What is a hackathon?

 A hackathon is an immersive experience where people come together with diverse ideas and skills to rapidly design and build products that customers would actually use.
-The Australian Museum has teamed up with the Australian Nuclear Science and Technology Organisation (ANSTO) to run one of these sprint-like events for Australian secondary students as part of National Science Week 2020.
-The theme of ANSTO's National Science Week Hackathon is, "How can we use our oceans to innovate for a changing climate", which perfectly lends itself to problem-solving and coming up with new and exciting ways to solve the issues that our oceans face today.
+The Australian Nuclear Science and Technology Organisation (ANSTO) will once again run one of these sprint-like events for Australian secondary students as part of National Science Week 2021.
+The theme of ANSTO's National Science Week Hackathon will align to the theme for National Science Week 2021 which is Food: Different by Design.

 How does a hackathon work?